obfuscatedgenerated/teams-bio-xmas/README.md

 3. Paste your Microsoft Graph API token with the name `TEAMS_TOKEN` under repository settings > secrets > actions > new secret
 4. Profit

+NOTE: If you use Graph Explorer to get your access token, make sure not to sign out of it, or your token will be invalidated.
+You may need to update the token every so often.
+You'll know the token expires when the action errors and references status code 401.

 ## Default Schedule

 The default schedule is to run every day at 5:00 AM UTC.
 You can change this by editing the workflow file's cron schedule.